 What do I do with the ZIP Files?

 You can extract them anywhere but like to extract them into sub-folders under the SCRIPTS folder in my Fabrication configuration.
 This way, when the script command prompts me for the scripts, they’re right there in a sub-folder.
 Note: The MAP.INI file is where this path is configured.
 You can edit the MAP.INI file directly with notepad or use the Edit Configuration utility to change the path anywhere you like.
 Just extract the zip files under that configured location.

 Type “EXECUTESCRIPT” in AutoCAD at the command line or select “OPEN SCRIPT” from the File menu in CAMduct/ESTmep.
 If using CAMduct/ESTmep, you can also highlight items in your takeoff and use the Right-Click menu to execute scripts as well.

 Note: While the DEBUG and JOB ITEM Scripts work on items in your DWG/MAJ file, the LIBRARY ITEM scripts work in the ITM’s in your library folder structure…there’s nothing to select.
 You are still prompted to select items and you can or just hit enter without selecting anything.

 Can I share these scripts with others?

 If you open any of the scripts in Notepad, you’ll see usage restrictions.
-While the scripts are free to use for almost everyone (Employees of and others working for ENG Works are prohibited), i’d really prefer you direct people to this page to download themselves so they get the latest scripts.
+While the scripts are free to use for everyone, I’d really prefer you direct people to this page to download themselves so they get the latest scripts.
 The only other site authorized to host these files currently is XtraCAD.com.